AlyAbdelmoneim/todo-cli/README.md

 - `todo clear --pending`: Remove all pending tasks.

 ## documentation
-For more information on how to use the Todo CLI, check out the [documentation](
+For more information on how to use the Todo CLI, check out the [documentation](DOCUMENTATION.md).